 As an approved third-party certifier (TCP), UL is authorized to conduct inspections and testing to assess composite wood panel manufacturers’ products for compliance to the regulation.
 The regulation sets formaldehyde emissions limits for hardwood plywood (HWPW), particle board (PB) and medium density fiberboard (MDF).

-In the certification process, UL verifies that the manufacturing facility for subject composite wood products are capable of complying with the CARB ATCM emission standards.
-To receive CARB Certification, manufacturers undergo quarterly inspections and testing, and routine quality control testing at manufacturing locations.
-Manufacturers that earn certification demonstrate that their panels comply with the emission standards by labeling their panels as CARB Phase 2 compliant.
+In the certification process, UL verifies that the manufacturing facility for subject composite wood products are capable of complying with the CARB ATCM emission standards and TSCA Title VI.
+To receive these certifications, manufacturers undergo quarterly inspections and testing by the TPC, and routine quality control testing at manufacturing locations.
+Manufacturers that earn certification demonstrate that their panels comply with the emission standards by labeling their panels as CARB Phase 2 compliant and/or TSCA compliant.

-Products that achieve CARB Certification are verified by a third party to comply with the formaldehyde emissions standards that are required for composite wood products to be sold in California.
-Finished products containing composite wood products must also contain certified boards if they will be sold in California.
+Products that achieve CARB or TSCA certification are verified by a third party to comply with the formaldehyde emissions standards that are required for composite wood products to be sold in California and required by the EPA for products sold in the United States..
 This makes certification essential to almost every composite wood panel manufacturer around the world.
-In addition to opening new markets, manufacturing facilities who earn certification learn to control formaldehyde emissions from their products by establishing on-site quality control testing.
+In addition to opening new markets, manufacturing facilities that earn certification learn to control formaldehyde emissions from their products by establishing on-site quality control testing.

-UL is a trusted third-party testing and certification company, helping companies navigate the complexities of understanding and meeting emission requirements.
+UL is a CARB-approved and TSCA-accredited third-party certifier for CARB and TSCA requirements, and is a trusted third-party testing and certification company, helping companies navigate the complexities of understanding and meeting emission requirements.

 - ASTM E1333 Standard Test Method for Determining Formaldehyde Concentrations in Air and Emission Rates from Wood Products Using a Large Chamber